Last Updated on

 These transitional kitchen ideas will help you style your kitchen for a timeless look.
 Learn how to embrace and create this design style.

 What is the transitional style anyway?
 It’s the combination of traditional and modern styles.
-In other words, you take a classic kitchen which is designed in time-tested and trusted ways and add new trendy and bold elements.
+In other words, you take a classic kitchen layout which is designed in time-tested and trusted ways and add new trendy and bold elements.
 It’s a mix and match that results in a contemporary look that still maintains the traditional qualities.

 You can say that it’s a “safe way” to design a kitchen.
 While you can experiment with modern decor, you are still anchored by the classic, timeless design.
 That’s why the transitional style has seen a significant increase in interest in recent years: